HoboSTD/fuzzer/writeup.md

 the fuzzer and test it against the binary.
 The return code of the program is then given back to the fuzzer, along with the input that caused it.

-Each job lets the binary execute for 5 seconds before it is killed.
+Each job lets the binary execute for 5 seconds before it is killed, this is a heuristic we use to detect if the program is stuck in an infinite loop.

 After 180 seconds the harness kills all the jobs.